reazs/rangbazar/README.md

 - `npm run build`: Builds the project for production using TypeScript and Vite.
 - `npm run lint`: Lints the source code using ESLint.
 - `npm run preview`: Serves the production build locally for preview.
+# API Endpoints
+The backend server exposes the following API endpoints:

+POST /api/auth/signup - User registration
+POST /api/auth/login - User login
+GET /api/products - Get all products
+GET /api/products/:id - Get a specific product
+POST /api/cart - Add a product to the shopping cart GET /api/cart - Get the contents of the shopping cart PUT /api/cart/:id - Update the quantity of a product in the shopping cart DELETE /api/cart/:id - Remove a product from the shopping cart POST /api/orders - Place an order

 # Project Demo
 ![home_page](https://github.com/reazs/rangbazar/assets/91802731/9125edb9-4123-45e5-9ff7-c503777458f8)